opvious/notebooks/sources/group-expenses.md

 This model finds the optimal way to settle debts within a group of friends.
 Optimal here is defined as minimizing the total number of payments sent by each person and the total money exchanged.
-The relative of each factor is controlled by an input parameter.
+The relative importance of each factor is configurable via an input parameter.

 Our formulation has two dimensions:

 + The friends in the group: $\S^d_{friends}:F$.
 + The transactions considered: $\S^d_{transactions}:T$.

-There are four inputs:
+There are four parameters:

 + The amount paid by each person during a transaction:
   $\S^p_{paid}: c \in \mathbb{R}^{T \times F}$.
-+ Who (and how much) was involved each person in a transaction:
++ Who (and by how much) was involved each person in a transaction:
   $\S^p_{share}: s \in \mathbb{R}_+^{T \times F}$.
-+ Trade-off factor: $\S^p_{factor}: f \in \mathbb{R}$.
++ Settlement trade-off factor: $\S^p_{factor}: f \in \mathbb{R}$.
 A higher value will place a higher importance on minimizing transactions sent per person (potentially leading to more money transferred overall).
 + The smallest amount we allow per settlement payment:
   $\S^p_{floor}: g \in \mathbb{R}$.